LorisDematini/rct_rag/docs/index.md

 A RAG architecture divides in several steps :

 corpus text embedding
-embedding storage in a Vector Databse query embedding and retrieving most similar vectors in the DB
+embedding storage in a Vector Database query embedding and retrieving most similar vectors in the DB

 ![Alt text](assets/smart_image.jpg)